lobodol/ESC-calibration/README.md

 5. Several "beep" tones emits, wich means the quantity of the lithium battery cells (3 beeps for a 3 cells LiPo).
 6. A long beep tone emits meaning the throttle lowest point has been correctly confirmed.
 Your ESC's are now well calibrated and ready for test.
 7. Type :two: to launch test function.
-This will send 0 to 180 throttle to ESCs : you must see your motors starting to run with increasing speed.
+This will send 0 to max throttle to ESCs : you must see your motors starting to run with increasing speed, then stop when maximum speed is reached.